BuilderBench: The Building Blocks of Intelligent Agents: Self-supervised RL pretraining

-\textbf{Multi-task self-supervised protocol.} The agent interacts with the environment, but does not receive any task specification during training.
+To evaluate exploration based RL pretraining, we propose a different protocol.
+The agent first interacts with the environment, but does not receive any task specification during training.
 The agent's goal is to explore its environment to acquire general knowledge and skills that might help it to solve future tasks.
 The agent has to learn a task conditioned policy~\citep{Kaelbling1993LearningTA}, which can take as input a state ($\mathbb{R}^{11 + 13n}$) as well as a task specification ($\mathbb{R}^{3k}$).
-Each environment has a number of hand-designed tasks associated with it~\Cref{app:list-of-tasks}.
+Each environment has a number of hand-designed tasks associated with it~(\Cref{app:task-suite-table}).
 The agent is evaluated by running its task-conditioned policy on these tasks and measuring the reward obtained by it.

 During training, it is highly unlikely that the agents will have seen these hand-designed tasks.
 Hence, to solve this protocol, agents will have to learn general reusable skills and concepts through purely self-supervised interaction.
 Many of these tasks are very difficult and unsolvable by the initial algorithms we tried.
-To provide additional feedback for algorithmic development, we also provide a simpler ``training-wheels'' protocol.

-\textbf{Single-task supervised protocol.} In this standard RL protocol, the agents interact with a single environment to solve a single task from the task-suite.
-Each environment comes with a reward $r_t$.
-For each task, we currently support two types of reward functions -- dense vs sparse, and permutation variant vs invariant to the cube order.
-By default, the rewards used are dense and permutation invariant to the cube order.
-Exact details of the reward functions are provided in \Cref{app:reward-details}.
-The agent's objective is to learn a policy that maximizes the expected sum of rewards~\citep{Sutton1998}.

-Although this setup does not directly evaluate generalization, it makes the problem of building general agents much more approachable.
-For instance, researchers could study various design choices or estimate whether an architecture is even capable of representing the solution to a complex task.
-Finally, because of the diversity of tasks, spanning a wide range of difficulties and reward formulations, this protocol is itself a useful benchmark for many RL fields such as goal conditioned, hierarchical and multi-task RL.